Mixed Hodge structures and Siegel operators

-Here $\overline{Y}_{F}$ is a smooth projective compactification of a certain abelian fibration $Y_{F}$ over the $F$-locus in the Baily-Borel compactification of $X$, ${\res}$ is a map induced by the residue maps, and the right vertical map is a collection of certain Shioda-type isomorphisms (cf.~\cite{Shioda} for a prototype).
+Here $\overline{Y}_{F}$ is a smooth projective compactification of a certain abelian fibration $Y_{F}$ attached to $F$, ${\GF}$ is the non-Hermitian part of the Levi part of ${\GFZ}$, ${\res}$ is a map induced by the residue maps, and the right vertical map is a collection of certain Shioda-type maps (cf.~\cite{Shioda} for a prototype).

-When ${\D}$ has a tube domain realization, Theorem \ref{thm: main intro} for the case $i=r$ implies that $\dim {\Gr}^{W}_{2n}H^{n}(X)$ is equal to the number of $0$-dimensional cusps of $X$ (Corollary \ref{cor: 0-dim cusp}).
-This generalizes some results of Oda \cite{Od}, Freitag-Ziegler \cite{Fr} for Hilbert modular varieties and Miyazaki \cite{Mi} for Siegel modular varieties.

-Two key points in the proof of Theorem \ref{thm: main intro} are the construction of the Shioda-type maps $S\!_{cat}(F) \to H^0(K_{\overline{Y}_{F}})$ which connects the Siegel operators with the residue maps (\S \ref{ssec: weight=corank}), and the calculation of the weight graded quotients ${\Gr}^{W}_{n+n(i)}F^n$ (\S \ref{ssec: GrW}).
-In the latter, comparison of a part of the weight spectral sequence with the chain complex of a certain CW complex will be crucial.
-This eventually boils down to a compatibility of the simplicial structure in the weight spectral sequence with that in the toroidal compactification.
+Three key points of the proof of Theorem \ref{thm: main intro} are construction of the Shioda-type maps $S\!_{cat}(F) \to H^0(K_{\overline{Y}_{F}})$ which connect the Siegel operators with the residue maps, the ${\GF}$-invariance of the Shioda-type maps, and independent calculation of ${\Gr}^{W}_{n+n(i)}F^n$.
+Comparison of the combinatorial structures in toroidal compactifications and mixed Hodge theory is essential.

 Theorem \ref{thm: main intro} has the following consequence on the Siegel operators.

 \begin{corollary} When $i>1$ or $i=1$ with $n(1)>1$, the cuspidal total Siegel operator $\Phi^{(i)}_{0}$ of corank $i$ is surjective. \end{corollary}